Telex

 "What really got me started

 was the mystery of Ecstasy.
-MDMA has been around for most of
+MDMA has been around for most

-given MDMA's
+MDMA's

-pleasures -- euphoria, hyper-tactile sensuality, overwhelming feelings
+hyper-tactile sensuality, overwhelming feelings of

 trust,